Licity is fearless

 My songs are rooted in folk music then layered with the sounds of classic rock.
 Folk music gives us a beautiful language to honestly examine our inner and outer dilemmas.
 It keeps us company.
 Rock gives us the grit we need to transform our lives.
 It gives us courage.
 My prose, written the style of a diary, lays bare the heart-wrenching rise and falls of our attempts to navigate the unknown.
 It bears witness.
 These music and literary traditions have been blood transfusions in my life—giving voice to what I did not know I was allowed to feel.

-I believe that any path to healing must involve a deep connection to our emotions.
-I trust that folk and rock and writing can help us make that connection.
 My wish for humanity is that we rediscover our natural state—open to love and possibility.

 Licity's debut release, ONE GIRL TOWN is a testimony to the emotions that drive human relationships.
 Praised by FoxNewscom (yep, that’s right) as “lyrical, intense, intimate and relatable, a diary into Collins' mind that listeners may see as a mirror into their own lives” the genre-blending album has been embraced by both folk and rock radio programs.
 Creating a sonic experience of both intimacy and bravado, Licity’s sound is a refreshing unique experience that both cradles and challenges its listeners.